Bell Island (Newfoundland and Labrador): Geography

+Cliffs at the northeast tip of Bell Island directly next to the Bell Island Lighthouse.
+Near Jackmans Cove.

 Hydrography

 Bell Island has several soggy areas, including a number of real swamps, with some natural ponds scattered here and there.
 To the southwest are two relatively small lakes, namely Bell Pond (2.9 ha) and Lance Cove Pond (2.1 ha).

 In addition, there is also the centrally located West Dam Pond (6.6 ha).
 That reservoir was constructed in 1954 by DOSCO at the highest point to have water for industrial applications and firefighting.
 A second goal was to ensure that more groundwater would remain on the island, so that the inhabitants' wells did not dry up in the summer months.
 The West Dam Pond has an average depth of 2 m and a maximum depth of 5 m.
 It drains through the Main Brook, which has a length of 5.5 km, making it the longest brook on the island.
 There are several other streams, including the Black Brook east of Lance Cove.
 Due to the combination of a steep coastline and many streams, there are several small waterfalls, such as the so-called Faerie's Waterfall near the old pier.